Porchfield

 Porchfield is a village in the civil parish of Calbourne, Newtown and Porchfield, on the Isle of Wight between Cowes and Yarmouth.
 It is located 4+1/4 mi southwest of Cowes in the northwest of the island.

+Name

+The name means 'fields belonging to the Port family', from a local surname mentioned in 13th and 14th century records.

+Amenities

 Porchfield has a village hall - see external link below - and the nearest church is the Church of the Holy Spirit, in Newtown.
 There are two bed and breakfasts in Porchfield, "Youngwoods Farm" and "The Ridings".
+There is a World War I and World War II war memorial in the village.